 Luckily, there are plenty of options to choose from, depending on a groom's personal style and preference.
 “Men’s wedding bands are no longer ‘one style fits all,’” Schoenfeld explains.
 As for styles, the classic dome profile, which dates back to World War II, stands the test of time, but there are plenty of other options as well.
+Designs can vary with different metallic blends, intricate textures, and 18k diamond-encrusted gold.
 With so many different choices out there, there really are phenomenal options at every price point.

 The timeless band shape is elevated with Ring Bear’s Milgrain Band, which boasts a subtle raised border along a smooth surface.
 Made with recycled materials and coming in a wide variety of widths and metals, it’s an ethical ring that checks off all the boxes.
 Plus, it comes either matte or polished and has an option for free engraving.